 The Problem with Accuracy

 The goal for most fitness tracking devices is to hit 10,000 steps per day.
-That’s easier to attain in Manhattan, a walking city, and a bit harder to hit in Los Angeles, where you’re stuck behind the wheel of your car most days.
-In driving cities, reaching that step goal might mean an additional trip to the gym.
+That’s easier to attain in Manhattan, a walking city, and a bit harder in rural areas or a city like Los Angeles where a car is essential on most days.
+In those cases, reaching that step goal might mean an additional trip to the gym.

 Unfortunately, most fitness trackers aren’t even accurate about those crucial step measurements.

-For instance, in 2016, a reporter at CNBC wore 10 different trackers at once.
+In 2016, a reporter at CNBC wore 10 different trackers at once.
 He then worked out and compared the step totals on each.
-They varied by quite a lot; up to 20% in some cases (that will seriously throw off your step count).
+They varied by quite a lot; up to 20% in some cases, which will seriously throw off your step count.
 The heart rate monitoring varied as well, with most devices undershooting the rate.
 For distance, it was the same story.
 Accuracy, in this completely unscientific study sample of one man, was out the window.

 “In conclusion, most wrist-worn devices adequately measure HR in laboratory-based activities, but poorly estimate EE, suggesting caution in the use of EE measurements as part of health improvement programs,” the study states.